-This is Paragon Mortgages' 11th securitization of its buy-to-let mortgages.
-The main structural features of this latest transaction closely resemble those of the previous ones, apart from the class A1 notes.
-These notes are rated 'A-1+' and are intended to be "eligible securities" for purchase by money market funds under Rule 2a-7 of the U.S. Investment Company Act.
+This is Paragon Mortgages Ltd.'s 13th securitization of its buy-to-let mortgages.
+The main structural features of this latest transaction closely resemble those of Paragon Mortgages (No. 11) PLC, including the issuance of the class A1 notes.
+These notes are rated 'A-1+' and are intended to be "eligible securities" for purchase by money market funds under Rule 2a-7 of the U.S. Investment Company Act of 1940.